mjosaarinen/lwaes_isa/README.md

-A lightweight ISA extension proposal for AES (Advanced Encryption Standard) encryption and decryption with 128/192/256 - bit secret key, as defined in [FIPS 197](dpc/NIST.FIPS.197.pdf).
-It is an official proposal to the RISC-V Foundation, and is free to use.
+A lightweight ISA extension proposal for AES (Advanced Encryption Standard) encryption and decryption with 128/192/256 - bit secret key, as defined in [FIPS 197](doc/NIST.FIPS.197.pdf).
+It is an official proposal to the RISC-V Foundation, and free to use.
 It is primarily geared towards ultra-lightweight RV32 use cases.

 These ISA extensions also support the SM4 Chinese Encryption algorithm